 Morello cherries are sour cherries with a shiny red or black-red colour.
-They have been grown in the UK for over 400 years and they are perfect for cooking, making jams and preserves as well as great-tasting liquors.
+Farmers have been growing them in the UK for over 400 years, and they are perfect for cooking, making jams and preserves, as well as producing great-tasting liquors.

 However, like many sour cherry varieties, morello cherries are not suitable for raw consumption.
 Not because they are poisonous, but because of their high acidity content that often leaves the taster grimacing!
 Interestingly, the fructose and mineral content are roughly the same for sweet and sour cherries.

 If you do discover fresh sour cherries in the shops, don’t be afraid to process them yourself.
-In addition to being preserved in alcohol or syrup, the sour fruit is also ideal for jams and cold compotes.
+In addition to preserving in alcohol or syrup, people also consider the sour fruit ideal for making jams and cold compotes.

 Sweet cherries are only harvested when fully ripe.
 Cherries do not ripen after harvesting, which is why they are called non-climacteric fruits.
 If cherries are picked too early, they can no longer develop their typical characteristics, such as aroma or texture, a bit like strawberries.
-They spoil very quickly and are sensitive to pressure – once picked, they make their way to shops to be sold as quickly as possible.
+Cherries spoil very quickly and are sensitive to pressure, so farmers send them to shops to be sold as quickly as possible once they are picked.
 Furthermore, the red fruit loses water quickly and become wrinkly.
-It is therefore recommended to consume or process cherries quickly after purchase, because of their delicious sweet flavour this usually isn’t a problem!
+Therefore, we recommend consuming or processing cherries quickly after purchase.
+Fortunately, this isn’t usually a problem as they have a delicious sweet flavor.